dhruvnps/Connect4/README.md

 ### Basic Scoring System

-The AI uses a scoring function to access board positions in order to implement the minimax algorithm.
+The AI uses a scoring function to assess board positions in order to implement the minimax algorithm.
 After testing different values, the following were found to work the best:
 ```
 3 AI and 1 EMPTY  =====>   +5
 2 AI and 2 EMPTY  =====>   +2